ProSkywalker16/DSA-PROGRAMS/Readme.md

    - Description: This program is written in C++, it shows how to implement a circular linked list and to perform various insertion, deletion and display operations and then displayed it without using any functions.
    - File: `circularLinkedList.cpp`

+5. **Max value element in a linked list**

+   - Description: This program is written in C++, it shows how to implement a linked list and then find the maximum element from the linked list.
+We have used a hash define function and specified the INT32 compiler for C++.
+   - File: `maxElement.cpp`

 ## Usage